voxel51/fiftyone/docs/source/user_guide/dataset_zoo/datasets.rst

 are annotated and available via this zoo dataset.

-The dataset contains annotations for classification, detection, segmentation, and visual relationship tasks across 601 object classes.
+The dataset contains annotations for classification, detection, segmentation, and visual relationship tasks for the 600 boxable classes.

 .. note::